emtee40/cromite/README.md

 * timezone customization override
 * autoplay, disabled by default
 * webRTC, disabled by default
+* viewport protection, enabled by default

 # Privacy limitations

-Bromite's privacy features, including anti-fingerprinting mitigations (which are not comprehensive), **are not to be considered useful for journalists and people living in countries with freedom limitations**, please look at [Tor Browser](https://www.torproject.org/download/) in such cases.
+Cromite's privacy features, including anti-fingerprinting mitigations (which are not comprehensive), **are not to be considered useful for journalists and people living in countries with freedom limitations**, please look at [Tor Browser](https://www.torproject.org/download/) in such cases.
+Please note that this project is not free of bugs and that changing the behaviour of a browser can be risky and not without problems.

-# Releases
+# (TODO) Releases

 All built versions are available as [releases](https://github.com/bromite/bromite/releases); the [official website](https://www.bromite.org/) points to those releases and - when browsing via Android - it will automatically highlight the one apt for your device (or none otherwise).

 Each tag corresponds to a Chromium Stable release tag.

-Bromite is currently built for ARM, ARM64 and x86 and for the Android SDK version 23+; [Bromite SystemWebView](https://www.bromite.org/system_web_view) is provided as well (SDK23+).
+Bromite is currently built for ARM64, x86 (Android SDK version 23+) and Windows.
-For every Bromite build you can always find a matching [vanilla Chromium](https://www.bromite.org/chromium) build which is used for example to verify which issues are specific to Bromite or not.

 You will automatically receive notifications about new updates (and be able to install them) via the auto updater functionality (enabled by default), see [related wiki page](https://github.com/bromite/bromite/wiki/AutomaticUpdates).

-All official releases are also available through the [official third-party F-Droid repository](https://www.bromite.org/fdroid).

-## Integrity and authenticity
+## (TODO) Integrity and authenticity

 You can verify the integrity of a downloaded APK file from this project with any `sha256sum`-compatible tool by downloading the corresponding `brm_X.Y.Z.sha256.txt` or `chr_X.Y.Z.sha256.txt` file, where X.Y.Z is the release version number.
 Example:
 ```